oarc-cs/JB-numerical-python/README.md

-# Winter 2021 IDRE Numerical Programming with Python
+# Numerical Programming with Python

 This repository is maintained by Ben Winjum for use in UCLA IDRE's introductory training class.